ChrisMayor/D365SwotMatrix/README.md

-# SWOT Matrix Control (drag and drop) for Dynamics 365 (9.x or 8.2)
+# SWOT Analysis Control (drag and drop) for Dynamics 365 (9.x or 8.2)

 ## Description

-The SWOT Matrix Control for Dynamics 365 (8.2 or 9.x), can be added as a web resource to the account, opportunity or your custom entity form.
+The SWOT Analysis Control for Dynamics 365 (8.2 or 9.x), can be added as a web resource to the account, opportunity or your custom entity form.

-The SWOT matrix helps the sales people / the organisation to identify the
+The SWOT Analysis helps the sales people / the organisation to identify the

 * Stenghts (internal)
 * Weaknesses (internal)